nteract/docs-old/commutable/index.md

 created earlier.
 There is one difference between the way Jupyter formats notebook and the way commutable formats notebooks. commutable requires a unique ID to be associated with each cell for per-cell operations.
 This ID is stored inside the `cellOrder` list and used as the keys in the `cellMap`.

+## Setting a unique ID for a code cell

+In
-In order to create the unique IDs, we'll need to install the `uuid` library for Node.
+order to create the unique IDs, we'll need to install the `uuid` library for Node.